hengrumay/hengrumay.github.io/_posts/2017-12-22-MenuPlannerHelper.md

 <br>

 ### FEATUREs contributing to recipe difficulty
-With our classification models yeilding reasonable [precision and recall](https://upload.wikimedia.org/wikipedia/commons/2/26/Precisionrecall.svg) metrics, we could start to probe into features contributing to a recipe's preparation ease or complexity:
+With our classification models yielding reasonable [precision and recall](https://upload.wikimedia.org/wikipedia/commons/2/26/Precisionrecall.svg) metrics, we could start to probe into features contributing to a recipe's preparation ease or complexity:

 ![](https://raw.githubusercontent.com/hengrumay/hengrumay.github.io/master/_posts/MenuPlannerHelper/Recipe-Difficulty.png)<center>FIG7: <i>Features (normalized) contributing to making a recipe 'easy' or 'more challenging'</i></center>